-You will be joining a dedicated team of 14 Emergency Physicians from New Zealand, the UK, the US, Canada, and South Africa, as well as 3 clinical nurse specialists and 2 nurse practitioners.
+You will be joining a strong team of 11 Emergency Physicians from New Zealand, the UK, the US, Canada, and South Africa, as well as 3 clinical nurse specialists and 2 nurse practitioners.
 We are responsible for supervising 18 resident medical officers (a mix of registrars and senior house officers) as well as 6th year medical students from the University of Otago.
-We are accredited for 1 year advanced training by the Australasian College for Emergency Medicine, and have a highly successful teaching program for both Part I and Part II ACEM examinations.
+We are accredited for 2 years (Tier 2) training by the Australasian College for Emergency Medicine, have a highly successful teaching programme for the Part I ACEM examination, and we are keen to develop a robust Part II programme.
 Each week we have protected teaching time, including time in our simulation centre, for registrars, house officers, and students.

-The Palmerston North Hospital ED sees approximately 48,000 presentations per annum, with an admission rate of around 30%.
-Paediatric presentations comprise about 25% of our total patient volume.
-We are an Australasian Level 4 ED and regional trauma centre, and see a higher than average trauma workload due to agricultural injuries from the many farms in the area as well as road accidents from the several state highways transecting the region.
-We have a trauma team that operates 24/7 and, working closely with our surgical, critical care, and anaesthetic colleagues, we have recently updated and refined our trauma and disaster protocols.
+The Palmerston North Hospital ED sees approximately 48,000 adult and paediatric presentations per annum, with an admission rate of around 30%.
+We are an Australasian Level 4 ED and regional trauma centre and see a higher than average trauma workload due to agricultural injuries from the many farms in the area as well as road accidents from the several state highways transecting the region.
+We have a trauma team that operates 24/7 and, working closely with our surgical and anaesthetic colleagues, we have recently updated and refined our trauma and disaster protocols.
 We have access to all acute services on-site with the exception of neurosurgery, cardiothoracic surgery, and plastic surgery; patients requiring these services are transferred to Wellington Hospital or Hutt Hospital.

 Palmerston North itself is a vibrant, multicultural city that is home to outstanding primary, secondary, and tertiary schools, including Massey University.
 There are excellent restaurants and shops, and ample local opportunities for outdoor activities including mountain biking, tramping, fishing, hunting, and camping.
-We are also an easy drive to the Tasman Sea, Hawkes Bay, Mount Taranaki, Mount Ruapehu, and Lake Taupō.
+Palmerston North has recently opened a lovely new cycle way and walkway across and along the Manawatu River, and there are plans for many more civic improvements over the next few years.
+We are also an easy drive to the Tasman Sea, Hawkes Bay, Mount Taranaki, Mount Ruapehu, and Lake Taupo.
+Our airport has recently been expanded, and there are multiple flights every day to and from Auckland, Wellington, and Christchurch.
+Cost of living is reasonable, housing is affordable, and rural living with stunning views only minutes from town is easily achievable.
+See link for further information about Palmerston North

-If you are interested in joining our collegial, motivated team, please contact Dr David Prisk, Medical Lead, Emergency Department at [email protected]nz or Anita Roberts, SMO Recruitment Specialist, email: [email protected] or +64 06 350 8849.
+If you are interested in joining our collegial, motivated team, please contact Dr David Prisk, Medical Lead, Emergency Department at [email protected] or Anita Roberts, Senior Medical Officer Recruitment Specialist, at [email protected] or +64 06 350 8849.